Seahawks place franchise tag on Frank Clark but will keep working toward long-term deal

 The Seahawks had not used the tag since 2010 but did on Clark as the hopes of getting a long-term deal done now did not materialize.

-Seahawks coach Pete Carroll had said for months the team would not let defensive end Frank Clark, whose initial four-year rookie contract ran out after last season, get away.
+Seahawks coach Pete Carroll has said for months the team would not let defensive end Frank Clark, whose initial four-year rookie contract ran out after last season, get away.

-And the team made sure of that — for at least the 2019 season, anyway — by placing the franchise tag on him Monday afternoon.
+The team made sure of that Monday afternoon — for at least the 2019 season, anyway — by placing the franchise tag on Clark, making him one of four edge rushers in an increasingly heated pass-rushing market to get the tag in the span of a few hours.

 The Seahawks have been talking to Clark and his representatives for months and have been hoping to get a long-term deal done with the defensive end, who was set to become an unrestricted free agent on March 13.
 But with those talks proving fruitless for now, the Seahawks will use their tag on Clark to assure he stays with the team in 2019.

-Seattle used the non-exclusive tag on Clark which means he can negotiate with teams in free agency but that if he were to sign elsewhere the Seahawks could match the contract and keep him or get two first-round picks as compensation.
+Seattle used the non-exclusive tag on Clark, which means he can negotiate with other teams in free agency but that if he were to sign elsewhere the Seahawks could match the contract and keep him or get two first-round picks as compensation.

 Most Read Sports Stories